 Here are 5 must-try traditional food in UAE to fill up your Iftar and Eid table this precious month!

 is a sweet fried vermicelli dish that is topped with an egg omelet.
 It is often served as a breakfast dish, but some also eat it as dessert.
-The sweet, crunchy, and yet soft dish is a popular Eid dish in Dubai.
+The sweet, crunchy, and the yet soft dish is a popular Eid dish in Dubai.
 Have it for breakfast before heading out to prayers, or save it for dessert time!

 8 oz. whole wheat vermicelli